nlesc-recruit/cudawrappers/paper/paper.md

 - **`nvtx.hpp`**: Performance profiling instrumentation.
 - **`macros.hpp`**: HIP backend translation layer for NVIDIA/AMD portability.

 Each wrapper follows the same design philosophy: acquire resources in constructors, release them in destructors, and throw exceptions on failure.
+The APIs of the CUDA Wrappers are intentionally similar to the original CUDA library APIs, so developers familiar with CUDA can adopt the wrappers quickly.

 ## Core design principles